htimsk/RPIPs-1/RPIPs/RPIP-draft-atlas-settings.md

 ## Motivation
 The settings will be changed to:
-- allow pent up demand to build up in the deposit pool, in expectation of large supply
+- allow pent-up demand to build up in the deposit pool, in expectation of a large supply
 - keep maximum drag in mind
-- allow easier motion of ETH from the rETH contract to the deposit pool
+- allow for easier motion of ETH from the rETH contract to the deposit pool
   - doesn't impact burning much, as that is often bot-driven
   - allows supply side to be paired more rapidly to minimize unproductive protocol ETH

 We believe Atlas will increase the supply rate, as we will be more efficient at minting rETH per unit of Node Operator investment.
-After withdrawals we expect a large one-time increase in supply, and we'd like to ensure we have sufficient demand such that none of that supply is "lost" to competing options.
+After withdrawals, we expect a large one-time increase in supply, and we'd like to ensure we have sufficient demand such that none of that supply is "lost" to competing options.
 The large one-time increase will be driven by migrations internally from minipools with 16 ETH bonds to LEBs, and externally from solo validator migrations and folks that